 Remdesvir is an antiviral medicine, approved by EMA with a conditional approval, for the treatment of COVID-19 disease in adults and in adolescents (from 12 years of age and older and weighing at least 40 kg) with pneumonia requiring supplemental oxygen.
-Remdesivir cannot be considered an established standard of care, as currently available data do not agree and overall do not demonstrate a clear clinical benefit in terms of mortality or use of mechanical ventilation.
+In this setting, the data currently available on remdesivir are not consistent although they show a clinical benefit in terms of mortality or use of mechanical ventilation in the population under oxygen therapy but not under mechanical ventilation.

-AIFA has therefore established that the use of remdesivir can only be considered in selected cases, after a careful evaluation of the benefit/risk ratio, in subjects with COVID-19 pneumonia under oxygen therapy, not requiring high-flow oxygen or mechanical ventilation or ECMO and with onset of symptoms less than 10 days.
+AIFA has therefore established that the use of remdesivir can only be considered in subjects with COVID-19 pneumonia under oxygen therapy, not requiring high-flow oxygen or mechanical ventilation or ECMO and with onset of symptoms less than 10 days.